 Although common at any time of year, Krapfen pop up everywhere during carnival season (Fasching), which is why an alternative name is Faschingskrapfen.

 In the absence of any other information, assume your Krapfen contains an apricot jam filling.
-Other fillings must be explicitly included in the product name (a legal requirement).
+Other fillings must be explicitly included in the product name (actually a legal requirement).

 As with many traditional Viennese and Austrian foods, the Krapfen has collected a whole series of myths, stories, anecdotes, and legends around itself.

 Allegedly, the Vienna Kongress of 1815 saw both the redrawing of Europe’s borders post-Napoleon and the consumption of ten million Krapfen.
 And these fried delights remain the traditional parting gift for visitors to the annual Opernball.

 The Buchtel shares much in common with the Krapfen.
 Also a yeast-based dough.
 Also fried.
 Also filled with jam (and any number of alteratives, but often served with no filling or with a vanilla sauce).